 Cyclists are very common on Danish roads and have their own bicycle paths.
 They often have the right of way and drivers should check cycle lanes before turning.
 Pedestrians should be careful not to walk on cycle lanes because of the high risk of collisions.
 You should also be aware of cyclists when opening car doors.

 Road conditions in winter can be icy.
 Roads are normally well salted in central Copenhagen but may not be salted outside of the metropolitan area.
 Headlights must be on at all times.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.

 When you are in Denmark, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.